What is a divorce?

 What happens during the divorce?

-The divorce may proceed in one of four ways:
+The divorce may proceed in one of three ways:

 - DEFAULT: This means your spouse does not answer, respond or in any way contest the divorce or other related matters such as child custody, support, alimony or division of property and debts.
 In other words, if your attorney hears nothing from your spouse, a divorce can be granted and you can get what you have asked for in your complaint on your testimony alone.